Beluguy/Personal-website/content/About/index.md

 - Designing new gate driver circuits to reduce the cost and size of solid-state DC circuit breakers

-- Reviewing academic papers on passive and active gate drivers to understand their topologies, advantages, and disadvantages
+- Reviewing academic papers gate drivers to understand their topologies, advantages, and disadvantages

 - Simulating gate driver circuits using LTspice to see the interaction between a specific gate driver, circuit parasitics, a power transistor, and a varistor in parallel to the power transistor